Type 1 Diabetes Statistics

-- About 750,000 people live with diabetes, equivalent to about 5% of the Dutch population.
+- About 750,000 people live with diabetes, equivalent to about 5 percent of the Dutch population.

-- Over 7% of France’s adult population of 45 million have diabetes.
+- Over 7 percent of France’s adult population of 45 million have diabetes.

 - The highest rates of incidence occurred in the regions of Corsica (21.7 per 100,000 people), Provence-Alpes-Côte d’Azur (21.1 per 100,000) and Hauts-de-France (19.7 per 100,000).

-- France does not yet have a national register for Type 1 diabetes.
+- France does not yet have a national registry for type 1 diabetes.

-- The total prevalence of diabetes for the German population in 2010 was nearly 10%.
-Type 1 made up 0.3%.
+- The total prevalence of diabetes for the German population in 2010 was nearly 10 percent.
+Type 1 made up 0.3 percent.

-- Data from T1International’s 2016 access and supply survey noted that for respondents with Type 1, an average of 0.3% of their monthly income was allocated to diabetes cost share.
+- Data from T1International’s 2016 access and supply survey noted that for respondents with type 1, an average of 0.3 percent of their monthly income was allocated to diabetes cost share.

-- That’s less than 10% of people living with diabetes.
+- That’s less than 10 percent of people living with diabetes.

 - The average out-of-pocket cost of insulin in Italy is $0 USD, according to respondents to T1International’s 2016 survey.